 - Now add the baby carrots to the water and blanch for 1 minute only.
 Place in the colander to drain.

 - Heat a griddle pan to a high heat.
 Season the whole blanched leeks and baby heritage carrots with salt and pepper and place on the hot griddle pan.
 Grill until they are nicely charred, then remove from the heat.

 - Cut the charred baby leeks at an angle into 2cm pieces.

 - Remove the acorn squash from the oven when it is just tender and discard the garlic cloves and thyme sprig.

 - Scatter the quinoa over a large serving plate.
 Arrange the charred leek pieces, roasted acorn squash and heritage carrots over the top, so they overlap nicely.

 - Spoon the beetroot dressing over and around the vegetables, but do not over dress them.
 Spoon a little of the goat’s curd in and around the charred leeks and carrots and then scatter the toasted hazelnuts on top.

-Adam Gray - Great British Chefs.
+In collaboration with Adam Gray - Great British Chefs.